 The driver and delivery scheduling software must be updated in real time, in order to help the dispatcher or fleet manager optimize vehicle and driver management.

 With Bringg, companies can automate driver scheduling, payments and permissions, allowing them to save time as well as resources and money with our fleet management tool.
 With Bringg, you’ll have a centralized view of driver availability, making it easier than ever for your dispatchers to manage schedules and for drivers to receive job assignments and shifts.

 Full integration and open, scalable software

 One reason many businesses fear new technology is the concern that it will displace existing systems.
 It’s important to identify fleet management software that integrates seamlessly with your existing solutions across the supply chain.
 Ideally, data from your transportation management system, external fleets, WMS and other systems – across every touchpoint and interaction – should be consolidated and managed from a single platform to ensure the optimal visibility, and give leadership the insights they need to make better decisions regarding resources and teams.

-Just as new fleet management technology must work with your existing systems, it must also be flexible enough to be readily adaptable to your specific business needs and the reality of your fleet operations.
+Just as new fleet management tools must work with your existing systems, they must also be flexible enough to be readily adaptable to your specific logistics and business operations.